openshift/origin/README.md

 Once setup, you can:

-0. If you are on OS X (and maybe Windows?) and $OSTYPE does not start with "darwin" you need to run this first:

-        $ export OSTYPE=darwin

 1. Run a build

         $ hack/build-go.sh

+2. If your build fails, it could be an incorrect value of $OSTYPE.
+So try running this and rerunning the build:

+        $ export OSTYPE=darwin

-2. Start an OpenShift all-in-one server (includes everything you need to try OpenShift)
+3. Start an OpenShift all-in-one server (includes everything you need to try OpenShift)

         $ _output/go/bin/openshift start

-3. In another terminal window, switch to the directory and start an app:
+4. In another terminal window, switch to the directory and start an app:

         $ cd $GOPATH/src/github.com/openshift/origin
         $ _output/go/bin/openshift kube create pods -c examples/hello-openshift/hello-pod.json